Two TCU hoopers invited to play in front of reps from every NBA team

 The players are divided into eight teams.
 Brodziansky will play for the Portsmouth Sports Club and begin Thursday at 6 p.m.
 CT, while Williams will play for the Norfolk Sports Club, which begins Thursday at 8 p.m.
 CT.

 Both players leave TCU as two of the most accomplished in program history.
-Each player went over 1,000 points for their career, will earn their degrees and earned All-Big 12 Conference honors in each of the past two years.
+Each scored more than 1,000 points in their career, will earn their degrees and earned All-Big 12 Conference honors in each of the past two years.

+Brodziansky averaged a team-best 15.0 points per game last season and finished 11th in career scoring at TCU with 1,364 points.
+He ended his career tied for first with 171 blocked shots and ranks fourth all-time in field goal percentage at 55.8 percent.

 Comments